Clumsynite/react-memory-card/README.md

 This project is built as a part of [The Odin Project's](https://www.theodinproject.com/) React Lesson.
 You can find the Assignment page [here](https://www.theodinproject.com/courses/javascript/lessons/memory-card)

 This is an avengers themed mini game, where the user will have to click a card from the provided card list.
-When clicked, the point will increase by one and the cards will be shuffled.
+When clicked, your score will increase by one and the cards will be shuffled.

 You view some screenshots [here](#screenshots)

 ### Rules